samgoodgame/neural_net_skills/README.md

-# neural_net_skills
+# Training Machines to Learn about Machine Learning
 _A neural network language model to show relationships between skills_

 ![What skills are the most closely related?](./assets/data.png "Which skills should I pick up?")

 ### Overview
 This project trains a skip-gram Word2vec model in order to make accurate inferences about technical skills.
-The primary source of training data is a corpus of 40,000 job descriptions scraped from the Internet.
-I'm working on secondary sources.
-The practical use case of this model is to be able to generate a canonical list of technical skills and elucidate the relationships between them.
-The model is assessed using the same analogy tasks that the original Word2vec paper proposed.
-The baseline accuracy of this model on a set of 1,954 general language model analogy tasks is 18.17% -- but those tasks aren't really tailored for a job-related dataset, so the tasks themselves need some editing.
+The training data comes from 106,000 job descriptions scraped from the Internet, along with all posts from Stackoverflow with a score greater than 25.
+The resulting model has many practical uses, including the ability to generate a canonical list of technical skills and the ability to elucidate the relationships between them.
+Using the same analogy tasks that the original Word2vec paper proposed, the baseline accuracy of this model on a set of 1,954 general language model analogy tasks is 18.17%, and the final model achieved 28.08% accuracy on the same set.
+However, this paper proposes a novel evaluation method designed specifically for this data and task.
+The evaluation process involves three steps:

-#### Data:
+1. Collecting sentences from Wikipedia from articles about technical skills;
-- Job description data (~40,000 JDs), scraped from the Internet
+2. “Corrupting” the sentences by replacing the skill words with randomly selected incorrect skill words; and
-- Stackoverflow data, via their API.
+3. Evaluating how likely the model deems the set of correct sentences relative to the corrupted sentences.

-  - Status: POC compete; just need to figure out what query I want.
+**The best-performing model was a skip-gram Word2vec model with a 300 embedding dimensions and a window size of 15.
+Adjusting window size had the most significant effect on accuracy.**

-- Possible: Department of Labor [O*NET Database](https://www.onetonline.org/) and [My Next Move](https://www.mynextmove.org/) site
+### Data and Models
-  - Status: database uploaded locally; I just need to extract the text and format it for ingestion
+- Data can be found here:

-#### Possible additional methods
+- The baseline model and final model (and their associated files) can be found here: http://people.ischool.berkeley.edu/~samuel.goodgame/neural_net_models/

-- Cross-train the Google Word2vec model.
-Start with it, then add all of my current data as additional training.
-This should help it perform generally, as well as with job-specific tasks.
+For more detailed information, check out the paper (in this repository).